 Don’t leave your dog alone in the car

 It is a huge misconception that while the weather is not hot outside, you can leave your dog alone and unattended in the car.
-Did you know that your car with motor running and heater on is more likely to generate Carbon Monoxide?
+Did you know that your car with the motor running and heater on is more likely to generate Carbon Monoxide?
 Yes, and Carbon Monoxide is a toxic gas that is harmful to dogs.
-So, either the weather is cold or hot, your dogs shouldn’t be left unattended.
+So, whether the weather is cold or not, your dogs shouldn’t be left unattended.

 Wrapping it up: